vanGoghhh/tp/docs/UserGuide.md

 :bulb: *This command can be used to clear the sample data on CANdidates when you first download it.*

 </div>

+**Step by Step:**

+Step 1.
+Type `clear can` in the *command box* and press *Enter*.

+Step 2.
+The *CANdidates* application will automatically switch to "Candidates" tab if you are at the "Jobs" tab.
+The following message will be shown in the *result display*
+>"Candidate list has been cleared!"

+Step 3.
+The application will show the updated candidate list with is empty.

 <br>

 ## Features for Jobs